 Here’s a shortlist of official documentation directories for BIOS updating for some of the most popular motherboard manufacturers:

 If you’re looking for some general guidelines that will allow you to update your BIOS version, follow the instructions below to do it via a USB flash drive:

-Note: Make sure to consult the official documentation for step by step instructions.
+Note: Make sure to consult the official documentation for step-by-step instructions.
 This is just a general guideline.

-- Start by ensuring that you have a blank USB flash drive sat the ready.
+- Start by ensuring that you have a blank USB flash drive at the ready.
 If it’s already filled with data, back it up and then right-click on the flash drive and choose Format from the context menu.

 - Inside the Format screen, set the file system to FAT32 and check the box next to Quick Format.
 Next, click on Start to format the drive.